bhavyastar/keptn.github.io/content/docs/1.0.x/reference/api/index.md

 - The `configuration-service` is exposed to the public.
 Endpoints that are not intended to be used from the public (e.g., *deleting a project*) are marked and the description is accordingly adapted.
 - The `mongodb-datastore` is exposed to the public.
 Endpoints that are not intended to be used from the public are marked and the description is accordingly adapted.

+## Uploading an API file to a Keptn project
+* An API file can be uploaded to a project in either of the following ways :
+    * Upload the file directly to your git repo.
+    * Use the `resource-service` API for uploading, as shown in the example snippet from above.

 **Architecture of Keptn installation:**